flabbet/WhoIsWho-Game/README.md

 ## Logo Requirements

+Logo must be in png format.

-Logo size doesn't matter that much however shape should be square.
+Size doesn't matter that much however shape should be square for best result.
 You can use sizes like 100x100, 300x300 etc. But exceeding 500x500 is not necessary, since you won't see that many details anyway.

 Sample logo can be found in assets folder